 - Sideshow Bob posing in front of his election poster references Citizen Kane.

 - The entire second act is a parody of the Watergate scandal, specifically spoofing All the President's Men.

 - Special Guest: Henry Corden as Fred Flintstonenote ; Kelsey Grammer as Sideshow Bob; Phil Hartman as Lionel Hutz

-- Take That: This is the first time the show really takes stabs at the Republican Party, which garnered a lot of complaints from viewers (particularly the ones on snpp.com who were used to seeing the show skewer both political parties (or only focus on local politics and not national stuff).
+- This is the first time the show really takes stabs at the Republican Party, which garnered a lot of complaints from viewers (particularly the ones on snpp.com who were used to seeing the show skewer both political parties (or only focus on local politics and not national stuff).
 Of course, considering that Mayor Quimby is the episode's representative of the Democratic Party, it does even out somewhat.